What is the interest rate path?

-It takes time before monetary policy has a full impact on inflation and the real economy.
+It takes time before monetary policy has a full impact on inflation and the economy.
 Monetary policy is therefore guided by forecasts for economic developments.
-The Riksbank’s publications include an interest rate path, which is an assessment of the future path for the policy rate.
+The Riksbank also publishes a forecast for the policy rate.

-The interest rate path is made public in conjunction with the publication of the monetary policy decision and the Monetary Policy Report.
-The current interest rate path can be found in the most recent Monetary Policy Report.
+The policy rate forecast is made public in conjunction with the publication of the monetary policy decision and the Monetary Policy Report.
+The current policy rate forecast can be found in the latest Monetary Policy Report.

-The interest rate path is a forecast, not a promise
+The policy rate forecast is an assessment – not a promise

 Was this information helpful?
 After your answear a textbox appears